Equipment and materials

 - Select Store at the top.

-- In the search box, type "Happy by Pharrell Williams".
+- In the search box, enter "Happy by Pharrell Williams".

-- Select My Music at the top.
-As a result, you'll see the "Happy" song.
+- Select My Music at the top to display the song "Happy" in your library.

 - Make "Happy" appear five times in the Test playlist.
-Click-drag "Happy" over to the word "Test" and release.
-Do this a total of five times.
+Click-drag "Happy" over to the "Test" playlist.
+Repeat at least four more times.

 - To verify "Happy" appears at least five times in your "Test" playlist, click "Test" and view the list of songs in that playlist.

-Play the playlist: On the Noise Laptop, you need to be able to play external music via your laptop media player:
+- On the Noise Laptop, check that you're able to play external music through your laptop media player:

 - On the laptop, launch the Amazon Music app.